sagittarius-a/dghack-2021/ecole/README.md

 # Note

-In the Rust version, the geenrated file `solution.json` needs to be updated to be compliant with the expected format.
+In the Rust version, the generated file `solution.json` needs to be updated to be compliant with the expected format.